duranserkan/DRN-Project/README.md

 * Be persistent and pay attention to details
 * Be good to yourself
 * Don't compromise your integrity
-* You can only expand yourself as the your environment allows.
+* You can only expand yourself as your environment allows.
 Don't hesitate to change it when necessary
 * You are not a tree.
 You can always walk away

 ## About Architecture and Microservices